nielsvm/purge/README.txt

 Thanks:
 Mike Carper / mikeytown2 on drupal.org, Author of Expire
 Brian Mercer / brianmercer on drupal.org, nginx testing and debugging

+Changelog:
+1.0 Initial release.
+Basic purge functionality in place 1.1 Refactoring for Nginx and future platform support and better error handling